Innocent Sorcerers: Music

 The jazz score for Innocent Sorcerers was composed by Krzysztof Komeda, making it the second feature to contain his music.
 The composer, already famous musician in Poland at that time, both took part in the recording of the soundtrack and played fictionalized version of himself in the film in a cameo role.
+The lyrics for the title theme song sung by Sława Przybylska were written by uncredited Włodzimierz Michalczyk.

 In 2014, British label Jazz On Film Records issued full score for the film for the first time as part of the 4-CD deluxe box set of remastered original soundtracks by Komeda and Andrzej Trzaskowski including previously unissued recordings remastered from the original analogue tapes.

 Released soundtrack features tracks as follow: